Imagine that you’ve just stepped into a retail business that has been operating at a loss for over a decade.

 This is what you need to learn from him to re-energize your business…

-Strategy first.
-To re-energize your brand, you must come up with a great business strategy, take the time to explain it to all your employees, and expect buy-in and collaboration.
+1. Strategy first.
+To re-energize your brand, you must come up with a great business strategy, take the time to explain it to all your employees and expect buy-in and collaboration.
 This is why I believe this.
 Do you have input?
 Will you co-author this plan?

 Rhee’s core belief is that culture, decency, and ethics give you high returns.
-The culture that was fair, fun, and innovative had to be created first .
+A culture that was fair, fun, and innovative had to be created first.

 That's because when things are in a bad state, people don’t trust each other.

-He spent six months re-establishing a culture based on merit.
-He had to inspire his employees as much as the brand inspired their customers.
+Rhee spent six months re-establishing a culture based on merit.
+He had to inspire his employees as much as the brand inspired its customers.
 Their corporate attitude became Ashley Stewart is my friend.

-Return on investment.
-You have to look at everything as a return on capital test.
+4. Return on investment.
+You have to look at everything as a return-on-capital test.
 Rhee always looked at the return he would get from his investment in a person or product.
 From that philosophy, he attracted better people to help grow the business.
 This mirrors my own advice to see training as an investment and the return more important than whatever it cost you.

-Inspire self-expression through your products.
-At its best, Ashley Stewart gives women very high self-esteem.
+7. Inspire self-expression through your products.
+At its best, Ashley Stewart provides very high self-esteem for women.
 The role of employees in their community is to foster and celebrate that.
 Whatever product you offer, there must be some emotion customers receive from visiting your stores.
 Name it.

 In short, the care you give your customers reflects your community; retail is always about people.